sboily/flask-blog/README.md

 Microblog with flask
 ====================

 This is a proof of concept to create a microblog in python, orchestrated by docker (docker-compose).
+Every components is a module loaded by stevedore.
+It's very easy to added new modules.

 Inspired by the idea from https://github.com/dmaslov/flask-blog